-If you look closely to your teeth you can see the teeth don’t have a flat surface, instead they consist of many grooves and pits.
+What are sealants?
+If you look closely at your teeth you can see they don’t have a flat surface, instead they consist of many grooves and pits.
 Decay can easily start in these grooves since sometimes even brushing won’t get these areas completely clean.
 Food particles and bacteria will stick deep into the grooves and cause decay.

 Dental sealants are used to prevent decay on the chewing surfaces of our teeth.
 Sealants are made of a white plastic material that flows into the grooves, pits and fissures of our teeth and seals them.
 This will prevent food particles and bacteria from getting deep down and start decay.
 Sometimes sealants may come off or get leaky in which case they need to be re-applied.
 This is why sometimes even with having sealants placed decay can happen if the sealant is poorly placed or has come off.

 Sealants are highly recommended in children 6 yrs of age or older which have their permanent molars erupted.
 This is a good time to place sealants since the molars have just erupted and we can prevent cavities in these molars which are permanent.
 Adults can also get their molars sealed for prevention only if the teeth have not already been decayed or filled.
 Sealants cannot be placed on top of decay or existing dental fillings.